noir-lang/noir/yellow-paper/docs/contracts/index.md

     O->>O: Validate msg
     O->>O: Update state (delete)
 ```
 We will walk briefly through the steps of the diagram above.
+The numbering matches the numbering of nodes in the diagram, the start of the action.

-1. A portal contracts on L1 wants to send a message for L2
+1. A portal contract on L1 wants to send a message for L2
-1. The L1 inbox populates the message with `sender` information
+1. The L1 inbox populates the message with information of the `sender` (using `msg.sender` and `block.chainid`)
 1. The L1 inbox contract inserts the message into its storage
-1. On the L2, as part of a L2 block, a transaction tries to consume a message from the L2 outbox.
+1. On the L2, as part of a L2 block, a transaction wish to consume a message from the L2 outbox.
 1. The L2 outbox ensures that the message is included, and that the caller is the recipient and knows the secret to spend.
 (This is practically done by the application circuit)
 1. The nullifier of the message is emitted to privately spend the message (This is practically done by the application circuit)
-1. The L2 contract wishes to send a message to L1
+1. The L2 contract wishes to send a message to L1 (specifying a recipient)
-1. The L2 inbox populates the message with `sender` and `recipient` information
+1. The L2 inbox populates the message with `sender` information
 1. The L2 inbox inserts the message into its storage
 1. The rollup circuit starts consuming the messages from the inbox
 1. The L2 inbox deletes the messages from its storage
 1. The L2 block includes messages from the L1 inbox that are to be inserted into the L2 outbox.
-1. The outbox state is updated to include the messages
+1. The L2 outbox state is updated to include the messages
 1. The L2 block is submitted to L1
 1. The state transitioner receives the block and verifies the proof + validate constraints on block.
 1. The state transitioner updates it state to the ending state of the block